Chief of Staff · AI Managed Agents

 Strategy

-Actionable plans that align operations with the business goals, written so your team can run them without me in the room.
+Actionable plans that align operations with the business goals, written so your team can run them without me moving forward.

 • Operational alignment across leadership and execution